tvarkevi/AMYGDALA_REACT_VS_CONNECT/README.md

 The analysis of the emotion task data is conducted via the EmotionTask subclass.
 This class inherits all attributes and methods of the Preprocessing class, which itself (in turn) inherits from the main Experiment class.
 The first-level analysis of the emotion task data is conducted using [SPM12](https://www.fil.ion.ucl.ac.uk/spm/software/spm12/) in [MATLAB R2016b](https://nl.mathworks.com/products/matlab.html), via shell call commands.

 The following preprocessing pipeline is recommended for the emotion task data:
-1. Slice-timing correction of the realigned functional images (see section 2.1)
+1. Slice-timing correction of the raw functional images (see section 2.1)
-2. Realignment of the raw functional images (see section 2.2)
+2. Realignment of the (slice-time corrected) functional images (see section 2.2)
 3. Extraction of the FD Jenkinson data (see section 2.4)
 4. Coregistration of the functional images to the anatomical image (see section 2.5)
+5. Normalization of the realigned (slice-time corrected) and coregistered functional images (see section 2.6)
-5. Extraction of a (subject-level) inclusve field-of-view (FOV) voxel mask from the realigned functional images (see section 2.3)
+6. Extraction of a (subject-level) inclusve field-of-view (FOV) voxel mask from the preprocessed functional images (see section 2.3)
-6. Segmentation of the coregistered anatomical image (see section 2.6)
+7. Segmentation of the anatomical image (see section 2.7)
-7. Erosion of the white-matter and CSF segmentations (see section 2.7)
+8. Erosion of the white-matter and CSF segmentations (see section 2.8)

 As part of the first-level analysis pipeline of the emotion task data, the following steps need to be performed after the preprocessing steps:
 1. Extraction of the behavioral task data from the logfiles (see section 3.1)